alchemycodelab/module-one-curriculum-base/README.md

 ### Review
 ```
+    id: 1,
     author: '',
     rating: 2,
     thumbs: 'up', // or 'down' if the rating is negative
     review: '',
+    // this is a one-to-many foreign_key and must be created using the "chain link" feature in the supabase dashboard
+    // one review will always belong to a single movie, but one movie may have multiple reviews
+    movie_id: 2,
+    user_id: '',

 ```